dyumnin/CodingTest/README.md

 # CodingTest

-An Engineer working in core electronics is expected to be familar with
+Skill set necessary for a role in Chip Design Engineering are:

+1. **Self learning** Each day you will be working on something new, You should have the ability to conduct a literature survey (aka google search) and fill the gaps in your understanding.
+This includes,regularly learning new languages and frameworks, Reading and understanding Standards's, Existing code, Papers etc.
+2. **Coding**
 1. Writing, testing and debugging
    * Firmware
    * RTL Code
    * Testcases
-2. Commiting code to Version control system.
+2. **Effectively using Version Coontrol system**

-In most cases the academic coursework teaches less than 10% of these skills, Self learning is an important aspect in a Research and Design oriented Job Role.
+In most cases the academic coursework teaches less than 10% of these skills, Self learning is an important aspect in a Research and Design oriented Job Role as everyday you work on "something out of syllabus"

 If you can complete the steps listed below, We will be interested in discussing a career at Dyumnin Semiconductors with you.